 6. The Havanese Show Cut

-Our final hairstyle on the list is something that you wouldn’t even think is a havanese.
-The long silky maltese looking hairstyle is something out of a movie or a book.
-Having said that however this particular style is one of the most recognized show styles for the Havanese breed.
+Our final hairstyle on the list is something that you wouldn’t even think is Havanese.
+The long silky maltese-looking hairstyle is something out of a movie or a book.
+Having said that however, this particular style is one of the most recognized show styles for the Havanese breed.